by Mike Ratliff

 This penitent attitude should also be investigative in nature.
 That means, motivated by a deep sense of God’s deep displeasure with one’s sin, it should seek the root cause of sin and seek to mortify it.
 With this sense ever before them, the believer becomes deeply aware that God is not pleased with their continued disobedience.
 Passages like the two following will lead to brokenness before the Lord.

-Behold, all souls are mine; the soul of the father as well as the soul of the son is mine: the soul who sins shall die.
-(Ezekiel 18:4)
+4 Behold, all souls are Mine; the soul of the father as well as the soul of the son is Mine.
+The soul who sins will die.
+Ezekiel 18:4 (NASB)

 On the other hand, if a “believer” has the attitude that God loves them and does not really care about the sin in their life then that is evidence of not being regenerated.
 If sin brings a pall of death into ones realization then the opposite is true.